coconutpalm/emf-prevayler/README.md

 you'll be able to tell the library: "Connect this EMF resource and all it's contained objects to this directory over here", and then use your EMF objects just like usual.
-And every change you make will automatically and transparently be persisted to the journal.
+And every change you make will automatically and transparently be persisted.

-You Won't Have To Think About Getting Your Stuff Stored Anymore.
+Yes, You Won't Have To Think About Getting Your Stuff Stored/Retrieved Anymore.

 And since Prevayler journals every change, the worst case in a system crash is that you lose the last few changes if the disk wasn't flushed yet.